plasmadancom/CTRL-HAT/README.md

 ## Easy Installer

+Our easy installer takes care of the setup process automatically.

 <p align="center">
     <img alt="CTRL HAT Installer" src="/img/ctrlhat-install.gif">
 </p>

-This bash script will automatically enable I2C, install the required packages and setup the Web GUI.<br/>**Note: The installer will delete all files in `/var/www/html` in order to install the web GUI.**

 ```
 sudo wget https://github.com/plasmadancom/CTRL-HAT/raw/master/ctrlhat-install.sh
 sudo bash ctrlhat-install.sh
 ```

+This bash script will automatically enable I2C, install the required packages and setup the Web GUI.<br/>**Note: The installer will delete all files in `/var/www/html` in order to install the web GUI.**

 Alternatively, you can install manually.
 See our [setup guide](#setup-guide).